Sleep Apnea Treatment

 Certain devices can open up the blocked airways such as, Continuous Positive Airway Pressure (CPAP) or an Oral Appliance that repositions the lower jaw.
 Some Surgical options to treat OSA include but not limited to UPPP (uvulopalatopharyngoplasty), various weight loss surgeries, turbinate reduction, septum deviation surgery, tonsil and adenoidectomy, tongue reduction.

 Our offices focus on Oral Appliances to treat OSA.
-We use Class II, FDA approved, jaw advancement appliances to reduce collapsibility of oropharyngeal airways.
+We use Class II, FDA-approved jaw advancement appliances to reduce the collapsibility of oropharyngeal airways.
 Dr. Lindsey can help you find an appliance and treatment option that gets the results you desire (should I go into making the “cage” mouth bigger with reverse bicuspid extraction retraction ortho reversal?
-And treating with expanders and jaw repostioners??)
+And treating with expanders and jaw repositioner??)

 Child Sleep Apnea

 Early treatment of sleep apnea can be invaluable to your child’s development as well as avoiding major health issues later in life.
-Sleep apnea must be treated differently in children than adults, due to their developing skeletal structure.
+Sleep apnea must be treated differently in children than adults due to their developing skeletal structure.
 In skeletal development, a child’s face is 60% completely formed by age 4, and 90% by age 12.
-Early treatment aims to try and develop the jaws to growth potential and develop the midface forward, instead of downward – in most cases, avoiding the common treatment of extraction of permanent teeth, and helping teeth grow straight naturally.
+Early treatment aims to try to develop the jaws to growth potential and develop the midface forward instead of downward – in most cases, avoiding the common treatment of extraction of permanent teeth and helping teeth grow straight naturally.

-The following are a few signs your child may have sleep apnea and should come in for a consulation:
+The following are a few signs your child may have sleep apnea and should come in for a consultation:

 • ADHD signs/symptoms